 - The raw data represents individual events or current state tracked in the session, connection, application, and other objects.

 When attempting to correlate data across API calls or within the data model itself, it is important to understand the following concepts and limitations:

 - Missed and latent events.
-Metrics that are aggregated into the summary table may be slightly inaccurate if events are missed or latent to the aggregation period.
+Metrics that are aggregated into the summary table might be slightly inaccurate if events are missed or latent to the aggregation period.
 Although the Monitor Service attempts to maintain an accurate current state, it does not go back in time to recompute aggregation in the summary tables for missed or latent events.

 - Data retention periods.
 Data in the summary tables is retained on a different grooming schedule from the schedule for raw event data.
-Data may be missing because it has been groomed away from summary or raw tables.
-Retention periods may also differ for different granularities of summary data.
+Data might be missing because it has been groomed away from summary or raw tables.
+Retention periods might also differ for different granularities of summary data.
 Lower granularity data (minutes) is groomed more quickly than higher granularity data (days).
-If data is missing from one granularity due to grooming, it may be found in a higher granularity.
+If data is missing from one granularity due to grooming, it might be found in a higher granularity.
 Since the API calls only return the specific granularity requested, receiving no data for one granularity does not mean that the data doesn’t exist for a higher granularity for the same time period.

 - Time zones.
 Metrics are stored with UTC time stamps.
 Summary tables are aggregated on hourly time zone boundaries.
-For time zones that don’t fall on hourly boundaries, there may be some discrepancy as to where data is aggregated.
+For time zones that don’t fall on hourly boundaries, there might be some discrepancy as to where data is aggregated.

 Granularity and retention

 The granularity of aggregated data retrieved by Monitor is a function of the time (T) span requested.
 The rules are as follows:

 - 0 < T <= 30 days use per-hour granularity